madetech/handbook/benefits/taking_holiday.md

 We're building a high-performance organisation that delivers great software products.
 We recognise that this requires a lot of hard work and that for our team to perform at their highest possible level, they need to live a well-balanced life and take regular time-out for rest, relaxation and rejuvenation.

-All team members have 30 days of leave available between June and May (pro-rata for part time colleagues), plus bank holidays.
-We believe this policy will help us to perform at the highest possible level.
+All team members have 30 days of leave available between Jan and Dec, plus bank holidays (both pro-rata for part time colleagues),  We believe this policy will help us to perform at the highest possible level.

 It is important that you and your colleagues feel that holiday is highly available.
 That holiday is an easily accessible commodity that enables everyone to get the necessary rest that they need.